sylvainbx/rust-book-fr/FRENCH/src/ch18-03-pattern-syntax.md

 motif</span>

 <!--
-This example will print `less than five: 4`.
+This example will print `The number 4 is even`.
 When `num` is compared to the pattern in the first arm, it matches, because `Some(4)` matches `Some(x)`.
-Then the match guard checks whether the value in `x` is less than `5`, and because it is, the first arm is selected.
+Then the match guard checks whether the remainder of dividing `x` by 2 is equal to 0, and because it is, the first arm is selected.
 -->

-Cet exemple va afficher `moins que cinq : 4`.
+Cet exemple va afficher `Le nombre 4 est pair`.
 Lorsque `nombre` est comparé au motif de la première branche, il va correspondre, car `Some(4)` correspond à `Some(x)`.
-Ensuite, le contrôle de correspondance vérifie si la valeur dans `x` est inférieure à `5`, et comme c'est le cas, la première branche est choisie.
+Ensuite, le contrôle de correspondance vérifie si le reste de la division de `x` par 2 vaut 0, et comme c'est le cas, la première branche est choisie.

 <!--
-If `num` had been `Some(10)` instead, the match guard in the first arm would have been false because 10 is not less than 5.
+If `num` had been `Some(5)` instead, the match guard in the first arm would have been false because the remainder of 5 divided by 2 is 1, which is not equal to 0.
 Rust would then go to the second arm, which would match because the second arm doesn’t have a match guard and therefore matches any `Some` variant.
 -->

-Si `nombre` avait été plutôt `Some(10)`, le contrôle de correspondance de la première branche aurait été faux car 10 n'est pas inférieur à 5.
+Si `nombre` avait été plutôt `Some(5)`, le contrôle de correspondance de la première branche aurait été faux car le reste de la division de 5 par 2 est 1, ce qui n'est pas égal à 0.
 Rust serait donc allé à la deuxième branche, qui devrait être choisie car cette deuxième branche correspond à n'importe quelle variante `Some` et n'a pas de contrôle de correspondance.

 <!--
-There is no way to express the `if x < 5` condition within a pattern, so the match guard gives us the ability to express this logic.
+There is no way to express the `if x % 2 == 0` condition within a pattern, so the match guard gives us the ability to express this logic.
+The downside of this additional expressiveness is that the compiler doesn't try to check for exhaustiveness when match guard expressions are involved.
 -->

-Comme il n'existe pas d'autre moyen d'exprimer la condition `if x < 5` dans un motif, le contrôle de correspondance nous donne la possibilité d'exprimer une telle logique.
+Comme il n'existe pas d'autre moyen d'exprimer la condition `if x % 2 == 0` dans un motif, le contrôle de correspondance nous donne la possibilité d'exprimer une telle logique.
+L'inconvénient de cette expressivité renforcée est que le compilateur n'essaie pas de vérifier l'exhaustivité lorsqu'on utilise les contrôles de correspondance.

 <!--
 In Listing 18-11, we mentioned that we could use match guards to solve our